April 2019 UPDATE: The units are at full occupancy.

-The Minneapolis Public Housing Authority (MPHA) will develop, own, and manage the Minnehaha Townhomes, 16 townhomes for families experiencing homelessness.
+The Minnehaha Townhomes consist of 16 units for families experiencing homelessness and will be owned and managed by the Minneapolis Public Housing Authority (MPHA).
 Families will come as referrals from the Hennepin County homeless shelter system, with the units reserved for families below 30 percent of area median income.

 The families who will live at the Minnehaha Townhomes will receive services from the county and a rapid rehousing provider.
 These supportive services will emulate Hennepin County’s Stable Families Initiative Pilot Program, including the highly successful Young Parents Program and Integrated County Service components, which focus on families at risk of repeat shelter stays.